Back to All Events

 11:30 Impact of the Ukrainian war on European connectivity and competitiveness

 The war in Ukraine and the associated closure of European and Russian airspace has had a major impact on aviation throughout Europe.
-This session will focus on two aspects in particular: 1) The increase in European airspace congestion, resulting in flight delays and additional costs.
-2) The reduction in the competitiveness of European airlines compared with their Far East competitors.
+This session will focus on two aspects in particular:

 13:00 Lunch